- Introduction

 The pantheon of Maltese surnames

-Surname studies can be conducted in three directions: in a historical sense, in a semantic sense, and in a geo-regional sense.
+The study of names can be conducted in three directions: historical, semantic, and geo-regional.
 Historical and semantic considerations are covered elsewhere.
-The following short notes provide information on the local distribution of the top-twenty family names in Malta.
-Their presence in Italy or Sicily, if any, is also qualified (49).
+The following short notes provide information on the local distribution of the twenty most common surnames in Malta.
+Their presence in Italy or Sicily, where applicable, is also mentioned (49).

 1. Borg

-In Italy Borg is extant in 17 communes.
-Borgi is represented in 58 communes, mainly in Tuscany and Lazio, whereas the less common Burgi and Borgio are both counted in 21 communes.
-These cognate forms, showing different spellings, probably represent adaptations, and a two-way lane of induction cannot be excluded.
-Some Italians bearing these surnames can after all be of Maltese origin.
+In Italy, Borg exists in 17 municipalities.
+Borgi is represented in 58 municipalities, mainly in Tuscany and Lazio, while the less common Burgi and Borgio are both present in 21 municipalities.
+These cognate forms, showing different spellings, probably represent adaptations, and an exchange between the two shores cannot be excluded.
+Some Italians bearing these names may after all be of Maltese origin.

 2. Camilleri

-Camilleri did not feature among the top-ten surnames in the Militia List of 1419/20, but had already climbed to third place at the time of the Status Animarum of 1687.
-At present, there are 12,864 persons, or 3.2% of the population who carry this presumably Sicilian surname.
-Many Camilleris reside in Mosta where some 6.2% of all individuals bear this surname.
-It is now the second commonest surname in Malta and the third commonest surname in Gozo.
-Camilleri has two main nuclei: (a) Mosta (1st in ranking order), Naxxar (1st), Birkirkara (2nd), Attard (2nd), Balzan (2nd); and (b) Marsa (1st), Luqa (1st), Żurrieq (2nd).
-It is also the top-ranking surname in Sliema, Żabbar, and Nadur (Gozo).
-Its numbers are further augmented by several double-barrelled surnames such as Camilleri Brennan, Camilleri Cauchi, Camilleri Fava, Camilleri Kamsky, Camilleri Mercieca, and Camilleri Galea.
+Camilleri was not among the top ten names in the Militia List of 1419/1420, but was in third place in the Status Animarum of 1687.
+At present, there are 12,864 people, or 3.2% of the population, bearing this presumably Sicilian surname.
+Many Camilleri reside in Mosta where some 6.2% of individuals bear this surname.
+It is now the second most common name in Malta and the third name in Gozo.
+Camilleri has two main clusters: (a) Mosta (1st in ranking order), Naxxar (1st), Birkirkara (2nd), Attard (2nd), Balzan (2nd); and (b) Marsa (1st), Luqa (1st), Żurrieq (2nd).
+It is also a frequent surname in Sliema, Żabbar, and Nadur (Gozo).
+Its numbers are further supplemented by several double names such as Camilleri Brennan, Camilleri Cauchi, Camilleri Fava, Camilleri Kamsky, Camilleri Mercieca and Camilleri Galea.

-In Italy Camilleri is extant in 128 communes; it is mainly concentrated in Sicily, especially in Palermo, Agrigento, Caltanissetta, and Catania.
-Its presence in the north (Piedmont, Lombardy, and Liguria) is perhaps best explained by internal migration.
+In Italy, Camilleri exists in 128 municipalities; it is mainly concentrated in Sicily, particularly in Palerme, Agrigente, Caltanissetta, and Catane.
+Its presence in the north (Piedmont, Lombardy, and Liguria) is perhaps better explained by internal migration.

 3. Vella

-Italian surname Vella was probably the most widespread surname in Malta in the Late Middle Ages, as testified by the Militia List of 1419/20.
-It placed fifth in the Status Animarum of 1687.
-Today Vella comes in third place with 11,998, or 3.0% of the enumerated population.
-Of these, around 36.6% of all persons bearing this surname are living in the Northern District and Gozo.
-It tops the ranking order at Mellieħa, Mġarr (Malta), St Paul’s Bay, and Paola, and stands at 2nd place in Cospicua, Senglea, Żabbar, Pietà, Naxxar, and Mosta.
-On a locality level, some 6.8% of all persons who carry this surname reside at Mellieha.
-Its concentration in the northern part of Malta is supplemented by the fact that it is also the commonest surname in Gozo (4.8%), where it is particularly conspicuous at Xewkija (1st in ranking order), Rabat (2nd), Munxar (2nd), Sannat (2nd), and Kercem (2nd).
-Its numbers are further augmented by several double-barrelled surnames such as Vella Bamber, Vella Bardon, Vella Bondin, Vella Bonnici, Vella Briffa, Vella Brincat, Vella Clark(e), Vella Critien, Vella De Fremeaux, Vella Galea, Vella Gera, Vella Gregory, Vella Haber, Vella Laurenti, Vella Petroni, Vella Muscat, Vella Tomlin, and Vella Zarb.
+The Italian name Vella was probably the most widespread name in Malta at the end of the Middle Ages, as evidenced by the Militia List of 1419/1420.
+It is fifth in the Status Animarum of 1687.
+Today Vella comes in third place with 11,998, or 3.0% of the census population.
+Of these, approximately 36.6% of all people bearing this surname live in the Northern district and Gozo.
+It heads the ranking order in Mellieha, Mġarr (Malta), St Paul's Bay, and Paola, and is in 2nd place in Cospicua, Senglea, Żabbar, Pietà, Naxxar, and Mosta.
+At the locality level, some 6.8% of all people bearing this surname reside in Mellieha.
+Its concentration in the northern part of Malta is complemented by the fact that it is also the most frequent in Gozo (4.8%), where it is particularly visible in Xewkija (1st in ranking order), Rabat (2nd), Munxar (2nd), Sannat (2nd), and Kercem (2nd).
+Its numbers are further supplemented by several double names such as Vella Bamber, Vella Bardon, Vella Bondin, Vella Bonnici, Vella Briffa, Vella Brincat, Vella Clark(e), Vella Critien, Vella De Fremeaux, Vella Galea, Vella Gera, Vella Gregory, Vella Haber, Vella Laurenti, Vella Petroni, Vella Muscat, Vella Tomlin and Vella Zarb.

-In Italy Vella is counted in 535 communes.
-Strong numbers occur in southern and western Sicily as well as in the Agrigento area.
-There are significant nuclei around Rome and Naples, and once more it is also very much conspicuous in the North (Tuscany and Lombardy).
-The variant Bella (actually the base form) is present in 351 communes and is quite conspicuous in the Catania area.
+In Italy, Vella is counted in 535 municipalities.
+The most important clusters are found in southern and western Sicily as well as in the Agrigente region.
+There are significant clusters in Rome and Naples, and once again, it is also very visible in the North (Tuscany and Lombardy).
+The variant Bella (the base form) is present in 351 municipalities and is quite notable in the Catane region.

 4. Farrugia

-In terms of frequency, Farrugia ranked third in the Militia List of 1419/20 and second in the Status Animarum of 1687.
-It is now the fourth commonest surname in Malta, borne by 11,725 persons, or 2.9% of the total population.
-It prevails in greater numbers in the Southern Harbour and South Eastern Districts, where around 3.7% of the population residing there, bear this surname.
-It has three main nuclei: (a) Vittoriosa (1st in ranking order), Cospicua (1st), Fgura (1st), and Kalkara (3rd); (b) Tarxien (2nd), Gudja (1st), and Santa Lucija (1st); and (c) Żurrieq (1st), Mqabba (1st), Qrendi (1st), Kirkop (1st), and Safi (3rd).
-It is also the top-ranking surname at Siggiewi and Birżebbuġa and stands at second place in Dingli, Tarxien, and Ħaż-Żebbuġ.
-Its numbers are further augmented by several double-barrelled surnames such as Farrugia Randon, Farrugia Roberts, Farrugia Wismayer, Farrugia Sacco, and Farrugia Vella.
+In terms of frequency, Farrugia ranked third in the Militia List of 1419/1420 and second in the Status Animarum of 1687.
+It is now the fourth most common name in Malta, borne by 11,725 people, or 2.9% of the total population.
+It is most frequent in the South Harbour and South-Eastern districts, where approximately 3.7% of the population residing there bear this surname.
+It has three main clusters: (a) Vittoriosa (1st in ranking order), Cospicua (1st), Fgura (1st), and Kalkara (3rd); (b) Tarxien (2nd), Gudja (1st), and Santa Lucija (1st); and (c) Żurrieq (1st), Mqabba (1st), Qrendi (1st), Kirkop (1st), and Safi (3rd).
+It is also a frequent surname in Siggiewi and Birżebbuġa and is in second place in Dingli, Tarxien, and Haz-Zebbug.
+Its numbers are further supplemented by several double names such as Farrugia Randon, Farrugia Roberts, Farrugia Wismayer, Farrugia Sacco, and Farrugia Vella.

-In Italy Farrugia is represented in 21 communes.
-The cognate form Farruggia, occurring in 160 communes, is mainly counted in Sicily, especially Palermo, Agrigento, and Caltanissetta.
+In Italy, Farrugia is represented in 21 municipalities.
+The cognate form Farruggia, occurring in 160 municipalities, is mainly accounted for in Sicily, particularly Palerme, Agrigente, and Caltanissetta.

 5. Zammit

-In Italy Zammit occurs in 18 communes; its cognate form, Zammitti, is evident in 37 communes, registering a conspicuous presence in Syracuse, and a less pronounced one in Palermo.
-Zammitto appears in 12 communes but the dissimilated form Zambito occurs in no less than 96 communes, again prevailing in the Agrigento area.
+In Italy Zammit is present in 18 municipalities; its cognate form, Zammitti, is present in 37 municipalities, with a significant presence in Syracuse, and another, less pronounced one in Palerme.
+Zammitto appears in 12 municipalities but the secondary form Zambito is present in no fewer than 96 municipalities in the Agrigente region.

 6. Galea

-The Status Animarum of 1687 shows that then 23.5% of all Galeas resided at Mosta (51).
-It then stood in 14th place, but at present, it ranks 6th with 8,666 members, or 2.1% of the whole population.
-It places second in both Rabat (Malta) and Mtarfa.
-Its numbers are further augmented by several double-barrelled surnames such as Galea Curmi, Galea Debono, Galea Cavallazzi, Galea Musù, Galea Naudi, Galea Pace, Galea Scannura, Galea Testaferrata, and Galea Souchet.
+The Status Animarum of 1687 shows that 23.5% of all Galea resided in Mosta (51).
+It was then 14th, but now ranks 6th with 8,666 members, or 2.1% of the entire population.
+It ranks second in Rabat (Malta) and Mtarfa.
+Its numbers are further supplemented by several double names such as Galea Curmi, Galea Debono, Galea Cavallazzi, Galea Musu, Galea Naudi, Galea Pace, Galea Scannura, Galea Testaferrata, and Galea Souchet.

-In Italy Galea is represented in 58 communes; its chief centre seems to be Calabria.
+In Italy, Galea is represented in 58 municipalities; its main center appears to be Calabria.

 7. Micallef

-Micallef was the fifth commonest surname in 1419/20, but only 13th in the Status Animarum of 1687.
-The latter enumeration showed that then 32.6% of all Micallefs resided at Birkirkara (52).
-It is now the top-ranking family name at Floriana, Dingli, and Rabat (Malta), and stands at second place at Mdina, Msida, San Ġwann, Xgħajra, and Iklin.
-The present total number of Micallefs stands at 8,494, or roughly 2.1% of the whole population.
-Its numbers are further augmented by several double-barrelled surnames such as Micallef Attard, Micallef Decesare, Micallef Borg, Micallef Engerer, Micallef Eynaud, Micallef Grimaud, Micallef Trigona, Micallef St John, and Micallef Stafrace.
+Micallef was the fifth most frequent name in 1419/20, but only 13th in the Status Animarum of 1687.
+The latter census showed that 32.6% of the population of Birkirkara bore this name (52).
+It is now the most frequent surname in Floriana, Dingli, and Rabat (Malta), and is in second place in Mdina, Msida, San Ġwann, Xghajra, and Iklin.
+The current total number of Micallefs stands at 8,494, or approximately 2.1% of the entire population.
+Its numbers are further supplemented by several double names such as Micallef Attard, Micallef Decesare, Micallef Borg, Micallef Engerer, Micallef Eynaud, Micallef Grimaud, Micallef Trigona, Micallef St John and Micallef Stafrace.

-In Italy Micallef is counted in 14 communes; its degeminated form, Micalef, occurs in 19 communes.
+In Italy, Micallef is present in 14 municipalities; its primary form, Micalef, exists in 19 municipalities.

 8. Grech

 Grech ranked fourth in the Status Animarum of 1687.
-With 7,958, or 2.0% of the whole population, it has now slipped to eighth place.
-It is most conspicuous at Vittoriosa (2nd) and Kalkara (2nd).
-Grech is also the fourth commonest surname in Gozo, where it ranks first at Rabat and Kercem, and second at Għajnsielem and Għarb.
-Its numbers are further augmented by several double-barrelled surnames such as Grech Cumbo, Grech Ellul, Grech Mallia, Grech Marguerat, Grech Orr, and Grech Sant.
+With 7,958, or 2.0% of the entire population, it has slipped to eighth place.
+It is most present in Vittoriosa (2nd) and Kalkara (2nd).
+Grech is also the fourth most common name in Gozo, where it holds first place in Rabat and Kercem, and second in Għajnsielem and Gharb.
+Its numbers are further supplemented by several double names such as Grech Cumbo, Grech Ellul, Grech Mallia, Grech Marguerat, Grech Orr and Grech Sant.

-In Italy Grech is extant in 22 communes; its cognate form Grechi features in no less than 221 communes.
-The latter surname is scattered all over north and central Italy, with higher densities registered in Lombardy.
-The profuse Greco, in turn, is overwhelmingly present in 2,227 communes, making it the tenth commonest surname in Italy.
+In Italy, Grech exists in 22 municipalities; its cognate form Grechi is present in no fewer than 221 municipalities.
+The latter surname is dispersed throughout northern and central Italy, with higher densities recorded in Lombardy.
+The name Greco is massively present in 2,227 municipalities, making it the tenth most common name in Italy.

 9. Attard

-Attard just made the top-twenty list in 1687.
-It has now climbed to ninth place with 7,466 members, or 1.8% of the total population.
-Attard is the top-ranking surname at Mdina.
-It is also the second commonest surname in Gozo, where it is most conspicuous at Fontana (1st), Xewkija (2nd), and Xagħra (2nd).
-Its numbers are further augmented by several double-barrelled surnames such as Attard Baldacchino, Attard Bason, Attard Bezzina, Attard Biancardi, Attard Bondi, Attard Cassar, Attard Flores, Attard Kingswell, Attard Montalto, Attard MacCarthy, and Attard Portughes.
+Attard was just in the top 20 in 1687.
+It is now in ninth place with 7,466 members, or 1.8% of the total population.
+Attard is the most frequent surname in Mdina.
+It is also the second most common name in Gozo, where it is present in Fontana (1st), Xewkija (2nd), and Xagħra (2nd).
+Its numbers are further supplemented by several double names such as Attard Baldacchino, Attard Bason, Attard Bezzina, Attard Biancardi, Attard Bondi, Attard Cassar, Attard Flores, Attard Kingswell, Attard Montalto, Attard MacCarthy and Attard Portughes.

-In Italy Attard is represented in 20 communes.
-The full forms Attardo and Attardi are much more copious, appearing in 120 and 132 communes respectively.
-The former is chiefly Sicilian, registering higher densities in the Agrigento area.
+In Italy, Attard is represented in 20 municipalities.
+The complete forms Attardo and Attardi are much more numerous and appear respectively in 120 municipalities and 132.
+The former is mainly of Sicilian origin, with a higher density in the Agrigente region.

 10. Spiteri

-Spiteri did not make the top-twenty in 1687.
-Its ascent has thereby been quite remarkable; numbering 7,335 and covering 1.8% of the total population, it is now the 10th commonest surname in Malta.
+Spiteri was not in the top 20 in 1687.
+Its rise has thus been quite remarkable; there are 7,335 Spiteri and covering 1.8% of the total population, it is now the 10th surname in Malta.
 Spiteri is mainly concentrated in the Żejtun-Għaxaq and Luqa-Marsa areas.
-Its numbers are further augmented by several double-barrelled surnames such as Spiteri Bailey, Spiteri Fiteni, Spiteri Cremona, Spiteri Debono, Spiteri Gonzi, Spiteri Lucas, Spiteri Paris, Spiteri Maempel, Spiteri Sacco, Spiteri Shaw, and Spiteri Staines.
+Its numbers are further supplemented by several double names such as Spiteri Bailey, Spiteri Fiteni, Spiteri Cremona, Spiteri Debono, Spiteri Gonzi, Spiteri Lucas, Spiteri Paris, Spiteri Maempel, Spiteri Sacco, Spiteri Shaw and Spiteri Staines.

-Spiteri occurs in 49 Italian communes.
-There is a somewhat marked presence in Licata, Sicily.
-Spitaleri, one of its possible cognates, is present in 221 communes.
+Spiteri is present in 49 Italian municipalities.
+There is a modest presence in Licata, in Sicily.
+Spitaleri, one of the possible variants, is present in 221 municipalities.

 11. Azzopardi

-Azzopardi (rarely Azopardi) ranked ninth in 1419/20 and tenth in the 1687.
-It is now the 12th commonest surname in Malta, maintaining a steady presence over just less than six centuries of history.
-7,049 persons bearing this surname comprise 1.7% of the population.
-In Gozo it is mainly concentrated at Għajnsielem, Għarb, and Xewkija.
+Azzopardi (rarely Azopardi) ranked ninth in 1419/1420 and tenth in 1687.
+It is now the twelfth most common name in Malta, maintaining a stable presence over just under six centuries of history.
+7,049 people bear this surname, or 1.7% of the population.
+In Gozo it is mainly concentrated in Għajnsielem, Gharb, and Xewkija.

-In Italy Azzopardi shows up only in six communes; its singular form, Azzopardo, is recorded only in Friuli-Venezia-Giulia.
+In Italy, Azzopardi appears in only six municipalities; its variant, Azzopardo, is only counted in Friuli-Venezia Giulia.

 12. Cassar

-Cassar (very rarely Kassar) is one of the oldest surnames in Malta; it ranked eighth in the Militia List of 1419/20 and 18th in the Status Animarum of 1687.
-It has since climbed back to 11th place.
-7,044 persons bearing this surname comprise 1.7% of the total population.
-It is now the top-ranking family name at Kalkara, Marsaskala, and Għarb (Gozo).
-Its numbers are further augmented by several double-barrelled surnames such as Cassar Desain, Cassar Galea, Cassar Mallia, Cassar Pullicino, Cassar Parnis, Cassar Delia, Cassar White, Cassar Aveta, Cassar Torreg(g)iani, and Cassar Naudi.
+Cassar (very rarely Kassar) is one of the oldest surnames in Malta; it ranked eighth in the Militia List of 1419/1420 and 18th in the Status Animarum of 1687.
+Since then, it has risen to 11th place.
+7,044 people bear this surname, which is 1.7% of the total population.
+It is now the most frequent surname in Kalkara, Marsaskala, and Gharb (Gozo).
+Its numbers are further supplemented by several double names such as Cassar Desain, Cassar Galea, Cassar Mallia, Cassar Pullicino, Cassar Parnis, Cassar Delia, Cassar Blanc, Cassar Aveta, Cassar Torreg(g)iani, and Cassar Naudi.

-Cassar occurs in 60 Italian communes, but Cassaro is extant in 138 communes.
-The latter mainly prevails in the Agrigento-Caltanissetta-Licata axis.
-Its significant presence in the North (especially Lombardy) is best explained by internal migration
+Cassar is present in 60 Italian municipalities, but Cassaro exists in 138 municipalities.
+The latter prevails mainly in the Agrigente-Caltanissetta-Licata axis.
+Its significant presence in the North (especially Lombardy) is better explained by internal migration.

 13. Mifsud

-Semitic surname Mifsud was the ninth commonest surname in 1687.
-Today 6,674 persons bearing this surname comprise 1.6% of the population.
-Its numbers are further augmented by the copious double-barreled surname Mifsud Bonnici, and to a much lesser extent by Mifsud Tommasi.
+The Semitic name Mifsud was in ninth place in 1687.
+Today, 6,674 people bear this surname, or 1.6% of the population.
+Its numbers are further increased by the numerous double names Mifsud Bonnici, and to a lesser extent, by Mifsud Tommasi.

-Mifsud occurs in small numbers in 11 Italian communes.
+Mifsud occurs in small numbers in 11 Italian municipalities.

 14. Caruana

-The Status Animarum of 1687 shows that then 23.2% of all Caruanas resided at Żejtun (53); it placed in eighth place in the overall rankings.
-Caruana is today the top-ranking family name at Senglea and stands at second place in Għaxaq and Marsaxlokk.
-6,562 persons bearing this surname comprise 1.6% of the population.
-Its numbers are further augmented by several double-barrelled surnames such as Caruana Curran, Caruana Galizia, Caruana Montaldo, Caruana Scicluna, Caruana Smith, Caruana Colombo, Caruana Turner, and Caruana Dingli.
+The Status Animarum of 1687 shows that 23.2% of all Caruanas resided in Żejtun (53); it ranked eighth in the classification.
+Caruana is today the most frequent surname in Senglea and is in second place in Għaxaq and Marsaxlokk.
+6,562 people bear this surname, or 1.6% of the population.
+Its numbers are further supplemented by several double names such as Caruana Curran, Caruana Galizia, Caruana Montaldo, Caruana Scicluna, Caruana Smith, Caruana Colombo, Caruana Turner and Caruana Dingli.

-In Italy Caruana is extant in 149 communes; it is particularly conspicuous in the Agrigento, Caltanissetta, and Palermo
+In Italy, Caruana is present in 149 municipalities; it is particularly present in Agrigente, Caltanissetta, and Palerme.

 15. Muscat

-Muscat placed 11th in the Status Animarum of 1687.
-It now tops the ranking order at Sannat (Gozo) and stands at second place in Mġarr (Malta).
-6,187 persons bearing this surname comprise 1.5% of the population.
-Its numbers are further augmented by several double-barrelled surnames such as Muscat Azzopardi, Muscat Baron, Muscat Doublesin, Muscat Scerri, Muscat Drago, Muscat Terribile, and Muscat Fenech.
+Muscat is 11th in the Status Animarum of 1687.
+It now heads the ranking order in Sannat (Gozo) and is in second place in Mġarr (Malta).
+6,187 people bear this surname, or 1.5% of the population.
+Its numbers are further supplemented by several double names such as Muscat Azzopardi, Muscat Baron, Muscat Doublesin, Muscat Scerri, Muscat Drago, Muscat Terribile and Muscat Fenech.

-In Italy Muscat occurs in just five communes, but its full form, Muscato, is counted in 43 communes, particularly in Sicily and Apulia.
-The cognate form Moscato is much commoner and appears in 423 communes.
+In Italy, Muscat is present in only five municipalities, but its complete form, Muscato, is present in 43 municipalities, particularly in Sicily and Apulia.
+The cognate form Moscato is much more frequent and appears in 423 municipalities.

 16. Agius

 Agius ranked seventh in the Status Animarum of 1687.
-At present 5,911 persons bearing this surname comprise 1.5% of the population.
-Its numbers are further augmented by doubled-barrelled surnames such as Agius Ferrante, Agius Delicata, Agius Fernandez, Agius Muscat, Agius Cutajar, Agius Scicluna, Agius Decelis, and Agius Vadalà.
+Currently 5,911 people bear this surname, or 1.5% of the population.
+Its numbers are further supplemented by double surnames such as Agius Ferrante, Agius Delicata, Agius Fernandez, Agius Muscat, Agius Cutajar, Agius Scicluna, Agius Decelis and Agius Vadalà.

-In Italy Agius is very rare; it occurs only in six communes.
+In Italy, Agius is very rare; it is present in only six municipalities.

 17. Schembri

-Schembri was the fourth commonest surname in Malta around 1419/20, but had slipped to 15th place by 1687.
-At present 4,955 persons bearing this surname comprise 1.2% of the population.
-Its numbers are further augmented by several doubled-barrelled surnames such as Schembri Wismayer and Schembri Adami.
+Schembri was the fourth most common name in Malta around 1419/1420, but had slipped to 15th place by 1687.
+Currently, 4,955 people bear this surname, or 1.2% of the population.
+Its numbers are further supplemented by several double names such as Schembri Wismayer and Schembri Adami.

-In Italy Schembri occurs in 199 communes.
-It prevails mainly in Sicily, stretching across the whole southern part of the island from Agrigento to Catania.
-The numbers counted in the North are probably the result of internal migration.
+In Italy, Schembri is present in 199 municipalities.
+It is mainly present in Sicily, across the entire southern part of the island from Agrigente to Catane.
+The names counted in the North are probably the result of internal migration.

 18. Abela

-The Status Animarum of 1687 shows that then 22.6% of all Abelas resided at Żabbar (54).
-At present Abela is the top-ranking surname at Żejtun and contiguous Għaxaq.
-4,948 persons bearing this surname comprise 1.2% of the population.
-Its numbers are further augmented by several double-barrelled surnames such as Abela Caruana, Abela Medici, Abela Wilson, Abela Fitzpatrick, Abela Vassallo, Abela Wadge, and Abela Scolaro.
+The Status Animarum of 1687 shows that 22.6% of all Abela resided in Żabbar.
+At present Abela is the most frequent surname in Żejtun and Għaxaq.
+4,948 people bear this surname, or 1.2% of the population.
+Its numbers are further supplemented by several double names such as Abela Caruana, Abela Medici, Abela Wilson, Abela Fitzpatrick, Abela Vassallo, Abela Wadge and Abela Scolaro.

 19. Fenech

-In 1687 Fenech stood in 17th place; its ranking value has thus not altered much.
-At present 4,758 persons bearing this surname comprise 1.2% of the population.
-Its numbers are further augmented by several double-barrelled surnames such as Fenech Adami, Fenech Azzopardi, Fenech Clarke, Fenceh Conti, Fenech Pace, Fenech Laudi, and Fenech Soler.
+In 1687, Fenech was in 17th place; its ranking has therefore not changed much.
+At present 4,758 people bear this surname, or 1.2% of the population.
+Its numbers are further supplemented by several double names such as Fenech Adami, Fenech Azzopardi, Fenech Clarke, Fenceh Conti, Fenech Pace, Fenech Laudi and Fenech Soler.

 20. Pace